2006-02-02 10:52:18

 Okay, I've watched the

-.
+episode.
 Only the later hour was taped though, but I think I got to see

 the majority of stuff.
 I was happy with the fact that they did give some infomation